HL7/davinci-dtr/input/pagecontent/formal_specification.md

     },
 ```

 The app SHALL be provided with a token that allows it to access relevant information for the patient in question.
 The token is provided by the EHR or the application that controls access to the patient's record.
 Depending on user permissions, the app may not have access to all the data.
-The app developer should consider the possibility that access to some data may be restricted or prohibited and access restrictions may happen silently (i.g., indistinguishable absent data).
+The app developer should consider the possibility that access to some data may be restricted or prohibited and access restrictions may happen silently (e.g., indistinguishable absent data).
 The app’s CQL execution engine SHOULD constrain queries to reduce data retrieval overhead. (for example, if the CQL logic filters for medications meeting certain conditions.
 It is acceptable if the engine retrieves all medications for the patient, even if a more constrained query was possible).

 As discussed in the Execution Results section below, it’s possible not every CQL statement will be executed (for example some questions may only be relevant given certain answers to prior questions).
 In order to reduce data transfers and increase overall speed, data MAY be fetched as needed.
 However, the app’s execution engine MAY be implemented using a different strategy (for example by doing bulk fetches before starting execution).